-Leveraging \dataset~, we develop \textbf{\model~}, a novel system for grounded CT image interpretation.
-By bridging a multi-modal language model with a specialized segmentation module in a bidirectional workflow, it enables dynamic invocation of the segmentation module during the text generation, and grounded abnormality interpretation based on the segmentation results.
-In contrast to prior approaches—which often lack grounding abilities, generalizability across planes and body regions, or flexibility in prompt handling—\model~ enables automatic localization and description of abnormalities across multi-plane, whole-body CT scans.
-More importantly, \model~ is designed to robustly interpret diverse textual references and visual prompts, enabling interactive and clinically adaptive use cases aligned with radiologists' workflows.
+Leveraging this dataset, we develop \textbf{\model~}, a novel system for grounded CT image interpretation.
+By bridging a vision language model (VLM) with the specialized segmentation module in a bidirectional workflow, it enables the VLM to dynamiclly invoke the segmentation module during generation, and generate abnormality interpretation grounded on the segmentation results.
+In contrast to prior approaches, which often lack grounding abilities, generalizability across planes and body regions, or flexibility in prompt handling, \model~ enables automatic localization and description of abnormalities across multi-plane, whole-body CT images.
+Moreover, \model~ is designed to robustly interpret diverse textual and visual prompts, enabling interactive and adaptive use cases aligned with radiologists' clinical workflows.